mirzaakhena/gogen_grpc_graphql/README.md

 ## Application Architecture

 The application consist of two parts
-1. Client : Has a restapi interface to invoke the grpc client
+1. Client : Has a restapi interface to invoke the gRPC or GraphQL client
-2. Server : Has a grpc server to receive the request, process it and then return back to grpc client
+2. Server : Has a gRPC or GraphQL server to receive the request, process it and then return back to client (gRPC or GraphQL)

 ![gogen grpc architecture](https://github.com/mirzaakhena/gogengrpc/blob/main/gogen_grpc_architecture.png)